-DK Invests in the Future at CCIC
+DK Leaps into the Future

 “For DK, this represents the culmination of many years of dreams, searches, plans, problem solving and collaboration to achieve this much needed facility that we can truly call home,” said DK Artistic Director David Hochoy.
 “As the company moves forward, this new space will enable us to grow, thrive, and bring the art of contemporary dance to our constituencies throughout Indianapolis.”

 Located at 1125 E. Brookside Avenue, our new artistic home includes two large dance studios with sprung floors, a costume shop/storage space, and a multi-purpose room where we hope to partner with the local neighborhood.
 Housed in the historic Schwitzer manufacturing facility, CCIC is a unique community of artists and businesses.
 So this is a perfect home for our studios.
 Our administrative office will remain on the Butler University campus.

 “This new space offers the company the opportunity to reinvent who and what we are,” said DK Executive Director Jan Virgin.
 “We plan to embrace and engage with the diverse communities we will be housed in the midst of.
 This new space gives DK the opportunity to do more, and to be more—DK will have a home that will be welcoming to all.”